 But, be aware of your tendency to get rigidly stuck in rules when parenting and running your house.

-Remember that flexibility may not come naturally to you, but “what worked” with one child, or in one stage of life (ie with all little babies) may not work farther down the road.
+Remember that flexibility may not come naturally to you, but “what worked” with one child, or in one stage of life (i.e. when all your kids were babies) may not work farther down the road (such as when you have school-aged kids, as well as babies).
 Keep your eyes open for that natural rigidity, and give yourself a new system if the old one isn’t working.

 If you are not an Upholder but have a friend or relative that is, remember that there is no one tendency that is “better” or “worse”.
 The fact that she finds it easier to get things done or follow through, though, doesn’t mean anything about you.